esamattis/redux-stack/README.md

 Fairly opinionated Redux Stack for TypeScript.
 This is made two design goals in mind:

 1. Be type safe
-2. Be terse (Redux doesn't have to be verbose!)
+2. Be terse!
+Redux doesn't have to be verbose!

 I really don't recommend you to use this as is because this is fairly living library but if you like something here feel free to fork this or copy paste some parts to your project.